johnpuddephatt/hidinginplainsight/src/cinemas/the-corner-house.md

   shops and a ball room.
 The screening room had a modest capacity of around 380.
   The cinema closed in 1940, afterwhich it operated as a casino.
 In more recent years it was redeveloped into offices and retail shops.
+description_extended: |-
+  The cinema complex also included a squash court and a cafe. \
+  Source: Leodis
 ---